 - Drycleaner Fund Assignment Certification Form

-In 2016, the Minnesota Legislature directed the MPCA to adopt rules for the Dry Cleaner Environmental Response and Reimbursement Account.
-The rules must establish:
+In 2016, the Minnesota Legislature directed the MPCA to adopt rules for the Dry Cleaner Fund.
+The MPCA and the Minnesota Cleaner’s Association worked together to draft rules that met these statutory directives:

-- what environmental response costs are reasonable and what costs are ineligible for reimbursement;
+- what environmental response costs were reasonable and what costs were ineligible for reimbursement;

 - a process to adjust payment rates for response actions.